 I was thoroughly pleased with Redhat 7.3.
 My installation on this laptop was without incident and I consider laptops to be one of the more difficult installation platforms due to their specialized hardware.
 The few hiccups I had were fixed with downloading files from the Internet.
 To this date I have no serious problems with my computer.

-- Newer kernel this time
+- Newer Linux Kernel in this release

 - Updated file managers